mssola/terraform/README.md

 ### Creating the infrastructure

-First of all download your [OpenStack RC file](https://cloud.suse.de/project/access_and_security/api_access/openrc/).
+* First of all download your [OpenStack RC v2 file](https://cloud.suse.de/project/access_and_security/api_access/openrc/).
+Then load it with:

-Then load it:

 ```
 $ source appliances.rc
 ```
+* Create a new _ssh key_ in the OpenStack dashboard, with key name `docker`.

-and finally provision the whole infrastructure:
+* Provision the infrastructure:

 ```
 $ terraform plan     # see what is going to happen
 $ terraform apply    # apply the operations
 ```

 If you make changes to the default infrastructure you are encouraged to commit